metapolator/metapolator/parameter-editing.md

           * point (1–10)
         * vector shape (1–10)

 The numbers between brackets show an estimate of the _normal_ number of children that are added to each parent at that level of hierarchy.
-Two things stand out: one or two orders of magnitude more children than elsewhere at glyph level, and that the depth of the hierarchy makes that one can easily end up with one million points per project, and that is a _normal_ situation.
-The further up the hierarchy, the more laborious it becomes to iterate over all the points.
+Two things stand out: the one or two orders of magnitude more children at glyph level than elsewhere, and that the depth of the hierarchy makes that one can easily end up with one million points per project, and that is a _normal_ situation.
+That means the further up the hierarchy, the more laborious it becomes to iterate over all the points.

 ### input, output
 When users edit parameters, they either work on one node in the hierarchy,or several nodes on the same hierarchy level.
 Let us looks at single node editing first.
 Two things **can** happen at any node—